willquill/plex-docker/README.md

 Create the directories.
 There's probably a more efficient way to do this, but it gets the job done.

-`mkdir config/nzbget && mkdir config/ombi && mkdir config/plexdata && mkdir config/radarr && mkdir config/sonarr && mkdir config/tautulli && mkdir config/transcode`
+`mkdir config/nzbget && mkdir config/ombi && mkdir config/plexdata && mkdir config/radarr && mkdir config/sonarr && mkdir config/tautulli && mkdir config/bazarr && mkdir config/organizr && mkdir config/transcode`

 Clone the repo locally.